Bounded KRnet and its applications to density estimation and approximation: Numerical results

 \section{Numerical results}

-In this section, we provide several numerical experiments to demonstrate the effectiveness of the proposed approach presented in Algorithm \ref{alg:1}.
-We first present the performance of the methods to solve a four-dimensional problem and examine the performance of adaptive training.
-We then apply our method to the Keller-Segel equations which involve two PDFs.
+In this section, we provide several numerical experiments to demonstrate the effectiveness of the proposed approach presented in \cref{alg:1}.
+We first consider a four-dimensional test problem and then apply our method to the Keller-Segel equations which involve two PDFs.
 To further demonstrate the efficiency of B-KRnet, we combine B-KRnet and KRnet to solve the kinetic Fokker-Planck equation.
-We empoly the hyperbolic tangent function (Tanh) as the activation function. $\text{NN}(\bm{x}_1)$ in equation \eqref{eqn:theta_NN} is a fully connected network with two hidden layers.
-The algorithms are implemented with Adam optimizer \cite{kingma2014adam} in Pytorch where the initial learning rate is $0.001$.
+We employ the hyperbolic tangent function (Tanh) as the activation function.
+Three subintervals are used in each CDF coupling layer. $\text{NN}(\bm{y}_1)$ in equation \eqref{eqn:theta_NN} is a fully connected network with two hidden layers.
+The algorithms are implemented with Adam optimizer \cite{kingma2014adam} in Pytorch.
 The update rate for a new training set is set to $\gamma=0.8$.